Ficus vasta: Description

 Ficus vasta grows as an epiphyte or as a chasmophyte.
-As the young tree grows, it sends down roots which thicken and become trunk-like, often fusing together and completely engulfing the trunk of the tree or rock it grew on.
+As the young tree grows, it sends down roots that thicken and become trunk-like, often fusing and completely engulfing the trunk of the tree or rock it grew on.
 This process often kills the host tree and completely engulfs or covers the rock face.

 Uses

-The figs are edible, being collected by children.
-They are also eaten by sheep, goats, monkeys (including baboons) and birds.
+The figs are edible, and being collected by children.
+They are also eaten by sheep, goats, monkeys (including baboons), and birds.
 The figs can be eaten right off the tree, or when half-dry, or when dry.
 Dry figs are usually stored and eaten as needed.